huggingface/hub-docs/docs/hub/webhooks.md

 `repo.headSha` is the sha of the latest commit on the repo's `main` branch.
 It is only sent when `event.scope` starts with `"repo"`, not on community events like discussions and comments.

-### Discussion and Pull Requests
+### Discussions and Pull Requests

-The top-level property `discussion` is specified on community events (discussions and Pull requests).
-The `discussion.isPullRequest` property is a boolean indicating if the discussion is also a Pull request (on the Hub, a PR is a special type of discussion).
+The top-level property `discussion` is specified on community events (discussions and Pull Requests).
+The `discussion.isPullRequest` property is a boolean indicating if the discussion is also a Pull Request (on the Hub, a PR is a special type of discussion).
 Here is an example value:

 ```json
 "discussion": {